-Businesses nowadays have access to stockpiles of data that were not easily available before.
-But technology offers a powerful way of making sense of what these data points suggest and convert them into insights and workable business intelligence KPIs that companies can use when making decisions for actual business situations.
-Using its analytical features, business intelligence tools dig deep into data sets to derive relevant information about everything — from driving revenues with sales intelligence to leveling up human resources with analytics to framing strategic plans for possible business expansion.
+Businesses nowadays have access to stockpiles of data that were not readily available before.
+Luckily, technology now offers a powerful way of making sense of what these data points suggest and convert them into insights and workable business intelligence KPIs that companies can use when making decisions in actual business situations.
+Using analytical features, business intelligence tools dig deep into data sets to derive relevant information about everything — from driving revenues with sales intelligence to leveling up human resources with analytics, to framing strategic plans for possible business expansion.

 1. Business Intelligence Market Share & Size

-- The global business intelligence market is predicted to expand from USD 15.64 billion in 2016 to reach USD 29.48 billion by 2022, with 11.1% CAGR.
-(Stratistics MRC)
+- The global business intelligence market is predicted to expand from $15.64 billion in 2016 to reach $29.48 billion by 2022, with 11.1% CAGR.

-- Meanwhile, the global mobile business intelligence market was valued at USD 4,103 million in 2016 and is expected to reach USD 16 billion by 2023, with a 21.6% CAGR.
-(AlliedMarketResearch)
+- Meanwhile, the global mobile business intelligence market was valued at $4.103 million in 2016 and is expected to reach $16 billion by 2023, at a 21.6% CAGR.

 - More than 46% of small businesses use business intelligence tools’ virtual networking features as a core element of their business strategy.
-(GrandViewResearch)

-- In 2017, the mobile business intelligence market is predicted to grow from USD 5.03 billion in 2017 to USD 17.02 billion by 2023, with an expected CAGR of 22.37%.
-(Mordor Intelligence)
+- In 2017, the mobile business intelligence market was seen to grow from $5.03 billion in 2017 to $17.02 billion by 2023, with an expected CAGR of 22.37%.

-- In 2018, cloud BI adoption nearly doubled the 2016 adoption levels.
-(Dresner Advisory Service, 2018 Wisdom of Crowds® Business Intelligence Market Study)
+- In 2018, cloud BI adoption nearly doubled compared to 2016 levels.

-- The fastest-growing segment is cloud-based business intelligence, which has grown almost four times from USD 750 million in 2013 to USD 2.94 billion in 2018, with a 31% CAGR.
-(Redwood Capital)
+- The fastest-growing segment is cloud-based business intelligence, which has grown almost four times from $750 million in 2013 to $2.94 billion in 2018, at a 31% CAGR.

 2. Business Intelligence Adoption & Uses

 - 37% of Asia Pacific manufacturers rely on business intelligence.
-(IDC)

 - In a survey, for every ten enterprise business intelligence system rollouts, one typically takes a year or more to complete.
 On the contrary, SMBs only take one to three months to do so.
-(Bi-Survey)

 - In 2018, dashboards, reporting, end-user self-service, advanced visualization, and data warehousing are the top five most important technologies and initiatives strategic to BI.

 - North America is predicted to be the largest business intelligence software market based on adoption and spending rates.
-(MarketsAndMarkets)

 - 83% find cloud business intelligence solutions to provide faster implementation (vs. on-premise apps); less than one-third of cloud business intelligence users say they exceeded implementation budget (around 50% of on-premise users); almost 60% of users find cloud business intelligence applications to be easier to use and need lesser training (only 44% for on-premise users); above 50% say that more employees use and access cloud-based business intelligence (only 17% for on-premise BI).
-(Dimensional Research)

 Source: Aptude Designed by